 Sundays, 11 a.m.–3 p.m., year-round

 If fresh produce is the name of your game, Capitol Hill Farmers Market is the VI..P.
 With fewer artsy-craftsy stalls and more vendors selling local fruits, veggies, breads, soups, and flowers, this market’ll bring the yum to your Sunday all year long.

 Located in the heart of UW, the University District Farmers Market boasts a wide variety of fresh fruits, vegetables, and baked goods.
 Must-tries include homemade soup and kombucha on tap.

-Located on the stretch of California Ave. that’s home to a bookshop, a record store, and other local faves, the West Seattle Farmers Market is your one-stop shop for fresh produce and beer and wine tastings.
+Located on the stretch of California Ave. that’s home to a bookshop, a record store, and other local faves, the West Seattle Farmers Market is your one-stop shop for retail therapy, as well as fresh produce and beer and wine tastings.